Coyote6/laravel-forms/README.md

 # Laravel Forms

 ## About The Project
-Laravel Forms is just a simple class used to generate the html for forms and assist with simple validation process in Laravel.
+Laravel Forms is class based form package used to generate the html for the forms and assist with simple validation process in Laravel.
 This project is still in development, so documentation will be slow going.

 ## Prerequisites
-* PHP 7.2 or Higher
+* PHP 8.0 or Higher
-* Laravel Install
+* Laravel 8+ Install

 ## Getting Started
 Install via composer: